Creator Economy

 Brands brief us on what they're looking for.
 We match the brief to members based on audience fit, voice, and creative direction — not just follower count.
 Members opt in to each pitch individually.
 We don't take a commission on the deal.

-SICE is headquartered in Calicut, Kerala — operating from HiLite Business Park, the same office as ElevateX Now.
-Active and planned chapters span Kerala, Tamil Nadu, Karnataka, Telangana, and Andhra Pradesh, with a digital chapter for the GCC diaspora under exploration.
+SICE is headquartered in Calicut, Kerala — operating from HiLite Business Park.
+Active chapters span Kerala, Tamil Nadu, Karnataka, Telangana, and Andhra Pradesh, with a digital chapter for the GCC diaspora under exploration.

 Reach out.
 General enquiry and support.